JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/linking/index.md

 ```

 You don't really want to link to the document: you want to link to that *part* of the document.
-This is a job for [Sphinx roles](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#cross-referencing-syntax) and you can use these with Markdown syntax:
+This is a job for [Sphinx roles](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#cross-referencing-syntax) and you can use these with Markdown syntax.
+Add the following in `index.md`:

 ```markdown
 You can also visit our {ref}`investors`.